-Trees planted on a slope shall have a continuous three inch height (3") temporary berm on the lower side of the slope around the extent of the planting pit of each tree planted to act as a watering basin, except where noted on the Drawings and/or details.
+Trees planted on a slope shall have aA continuous six three inch height (63") soil saucertemporary berm shall be formed on the lower side of the slope around the extent of the planting pit of each tree planted on lower side of the slope to act as a watering basin, except where noted on the Drawings and/or details.
+This saucer shall be repaired as necessary to continue functioning throughout the maintenance period.